-This one’s brilliant red hue will put you back into a Christmas mood.
-A Couple Cooks suggests garnishing it with rosemary sprigs (psst: you can use the leftovers for holiday decorations like a table centerpiece).
+This one‘s brilliant red hue will put you back into the Christmas mood.
+A Couple Cooks suggests garnishing it with rosemary sprigs.
+(Psst: You can use the leftovers for holiday decorations, such as a table centerpiece.)

 This story was originally published on December 2, 2017.
-It has been updated.
+It has since been updated.

 See more cocktail recipes: